mkuthan/mkuthan.github.io/_posts/2024-06-30-homlab-hardware.md

 tags: [DIY, Homelab]
 ---

-Welcome, fellow tech enthusiast! 🚀 If you’re anything like me, you’ve probably dreamed of having your own little corner of the digital universe — a place where wires hum, servers whir, and blinking LEDs create a symphony of possibilities.
+Welcome, fellow tech enthusiast! 🚀 If you’re anything like me, you’ve probably dreamed of having your own little corner of the digital universe—a place where wires hum, servers whir, and blinking LEDs create a symphony of possibilities.
 Well, my friend, you’re about to embark on an exciting adventure as we dive headfirst into the world of homelabs.

 ## Why a Homelab?